Camp Zama residents join 190-year-old tradition to build giant kite for city festival

 |0

-This work, Camp Zama residents join 190-year-old tradition to build giant kite for city festival [Image 4 of 4], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Zama residents join 190-year-old tradition to build giant kite for city festival, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Camp Zama residents join 190-year-old tradition to build giant kite for city festival

 LEAVE A COMMENT